wejgaard/TclForth/README.md

 ##### Version 0.6.0

 * Adapted to GitHub conventions:
-* The TclForth systems are now provided as releases.
+* The TclForth systems are provided as releases.
 * Semantic versioning.

 ##### Version 0.57